donnay/interesting-octopus/src/pages/docs/caudex-regulum/index.md

 ---
 title: Caudex Regulum
-excerpt: In this section you'll find basic information about Libris and how to use it.
+excerpt: In this book you'll find all of the rules of Genesis game play and examples of how to use them.
 seo:
   title: Caudex Regulum
   description: This is the getting started page